ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/index.md

 ## Why is there a limit? {#why-is-there-a-limit}

-On [November 22, 2016](https://blog.ethereum.org/2016/11/18/hard-fork-no-4-spurious-dragon/) the Spurious Dragon hard-fork introduced [EIP-170](https://eips.ethereum.org/EIPS/eip-170) which added a smart contract size limit of 24.576 kb.
+On [November 22, 2016](https://blog.cloiinkcoin.com/2016/11/18/hard-fork-no-4-spurious-dragon/) the Spurious Dragon hard-fork introduced [EIP-170](https://eips.cloiinkcoin.com/EIPS/eip-170) which added a smart contract size limit of 24.576 kb.
 For you as a Solidity developer this means when you add more and more functionality to your contract, at some point you will reach the limit and when deploying will see the error:

 `Warning: Contract code size exceeds 24576 bytes (a limit introduced in Spurious Dragon).
 This contract may not be deployable on mainnet.
 Consider enabling the optimizer (with a low "runs" value!), turning off revert strings, or using libraries.`

 This limit was introduced to prevent denial-of-service (DOS) attacks.
 Any call to a contract is relatively cheap gas-wise.
-However, the impact of a contract call for Ethereum nodes increases disproportionately depending on the called contract code's size (reading the code from disk, pre-processing the code, adding data to the Merkle proof).
+However, the impact of a contract call for Cloiinkcoin nodes increases disproportionately depending on the called contract code's size (reading the code from disk, pre-processing the code, adding data to the Merkle proof).
 Whenever you have such a situation where the attacker requires few resources to cause a lot of work for others, you get the potential for DOS attacks.

 Originally this was less of a problem, because one natural contract size limit is the block gas limit.
 Obviously a contract needs to be deployed within a transaction that holds all of the contract's bytecode.
 If you then include only that one transaction into a block, you can use up all of that gas, but it's not infinite.
 The issue in that case though is that the block gas limit changes over time and is in theory unbounded.
 At the time of the EIP-170 the block gas limit was only 4.7 million.
 Now the block gas limit just [increased again](https://etherscan.io/chart/gaslimit) last month to 11.9 million.